wmjordan/Codist/README.md

 ![Compact Menu](doc/compact-menu.png)

+From version 6.3 on, it is possible to hide some elements from the user interface of Visual Studio from options under the _Layout Override_ section.

+## Jump List Shortcuts

+Jump List is a menu section that appears when you right click the Visual Studio button on the taskbar.
+It lists your recently opened solutions, projects or documents.

+From version 6.3 on, Codist can add three shortcuts to that list when you check the _Jump List Shortcuts_ option.
+Those shortcuts start Visual Studio in a special mode.

+1. *No scaling mode*: disables DPI-awareness of Visual Studio and let you design WinForm applications with 100% scaling.
+2. *Safe mode*: disables most extensions in Visual Studio.
+If an extension keeps crashing the development environment, you can use the Safe mode to enter Visual Studio to disable or uninstall it.
+3. *Presentation mode*: opens a particular instance of Visual Studio which has its own settings and layouts.

 ## Codist in Your Language

 It is possible to localize _Codist_ to other language.
 Simplified Chinese (简体中文) and English are provided by default.